Fally Ipupa: 2009–2012: Arsenal de Belles Melodies, "Hands Across the World"

 On 10 November, Ipupa was featured on "Hands Across the World", a song composed and produced by American singer R. Kelly.
-The track served as the debut release by the African supergroup One 8, which consisted of Amani, Ali Kiba, Navio, 2face Idibia, JK, 4x4, and Movaizhaleine.
+The track served as the debut release by the African supergroup One 8, whose members included Ipupa, Amani, Ali Kiba, Navio, 2face Idibia, JK, 4x4, and Movaizhaleine.
 On 14 December, Ipupa won two consecutive MTV Africa Music Awards for Best Video for "Sexy Dance" and Best Francophone Artist.

 He was slated to perform again at the Zénith de Paris on 1 January 2011, but the concert was postponed to 12 March 2011, due to challenges in obtaining a travel visa.
 Le Potentiel reported that Maison Schengen, a visa consultancy agency, had denied European visas to multiple artists based in Kinshasa.
 The verdict sparked public reactions, with demonstrators protesting in front of the DRC's Ministry of the Interior and Security.
 Despite the visa challenges, Ipupa sold out the venue, earned a nomination for Best International African Artist at the BET Awards, headlined the Sawa Sawa Festival in Nairobi on 28 May, and achieved another sold-out performance on 11 June at the Stade de France during Nuit Africaine, performing alongside other African artists like Werrason, Jessy Matador, Patience Dabany, Coumba Gawlo, Oumou Sangaré, Sekouba Bambino, Petit Pays, Meiway, Magic System, Passi, Mokobé, Baaba Maal, Alpha Blondy, Manu Dibango, and Mory Kanté.
 Later that summer, he performed two consecutive sold-out concerts in Cameroon, at Douala Bercy on 22 July and Yaoundé Multipurpose Sports Complex on 23 July, with proceeds supporting HIV/AIDS initiatives.
 In September 2011, Ipupa won four Afrotainment Museke Online Music Awards and two Okapi Awards.
 On 27 December, he performed at the Culture Palace of Abidjan with special guests Olivia, J. Martins, and DJ Arafat.